AssetSync/asset_sync/README.md

 > The following steps are now optional as of version **0.1.7** there is a built-in initializer [lib/engine.rb](https://github.com/rumblelabs/asset_sync/blob/master/lib/asset_sync/engine.rb)

-Generate the rake task and config files
+Generate the rake task and config file

     rails g asset_sync:install

 If you would like to use a YAML file for configuration instead of the default (Rails Initializer) then

     rails g asset_sync:install --use-yml

+The default *provider* is `AWS` but you can pick which one you need.

+    rails g asset_sync:install --provider=Rackspace
+    rails g asset_sync:install --provider=AWS

 ## Configuration